← All languages

 NameDescriptionOptional

-Type The type to allocate.
+str The string to parse.
 No

 Example